raml2html/raml2md/README.md

 // source can either be a filename, file contents (string) or parsed RAML object.
 // config should be an object with at least a `template` property which is a url (relative from the working directory) to your main template,
-// you can also include a processOutput function raml2md.render(source, config, onSuccess, onError);
+// you can also include a processOutput function.
+// Returns a promise.
+raml2md.render(source, config).then(function(result) {
+    // Save the result to a file or do something else with the result }, function(error) {
+    // Output error
+});
 ```

 If you want to use a different template language, you're better off directly using [raml2obj](https://github.com/kevinrenskers/raml2obj).